 But sometimes our caring can go a bit too far, qualifying as excessive worrying or people pleasing.
 We might care SO much that we sacrifice our own well-being in the process.

 One way to check yourself and reinforce an anti – people pleasing mindset is to repeatedly expose yourself to books and articles that support maintaining a healthy level of self interest.

-When I wrote about changing your mindset a few weeks ago, I mentioned that one of the ways to reinforce the mindset you want to adopt is to repeatedly expose yourself to the new way of thinking via books and articles.
-So for all my fellow people pleasers and excessive worriers, I’m sharing today a list of books that have really helped me focus on my own life and what I think instead of driving myself bonkers obsessing about what other people think of me.
+So for all my fellow people pleasers and excessive worriers, I wanted to share this list of books that have really helped me focus on my own life and what I think instead of driving myself bonkers obsessing about what other people think of me.

 On a side note, I want to mention that instead of reading most of the books listed below the traditional way, I listened to them on Audible.
 To be honest, I was initially really hesitant about joining Audible, because it’s subscription based.
 For most subscription services I have tried in the past, I ended up feeling like I didn’t use them enough to warrant the price.
 But I have actually come to be all googly-eyed over Audible for two reasons.